As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 |Ongoing charges figure||0.83%|

 Dudding has a track record dating back to 2002 which shows he can deliver impressive returns in a variety of market conditions.
 He developed his process on the Threadneedle European Smaller Companies fund, but his success on the European Select fund since 2008 shows he is equally adept at large-cap investing.
-Since 2016 he has benefited from the input of co-manager Mark Nichols, who built up a strong track record in his own right at F&C. The duo focus on high quality companies which tend to have relatively stable earnings and hence share prices.
+In 2019 co-manager Benjamin Moore joined the team, replacing Mark Nichols.
+Dudding and Moore focus on high quality companies which tend to have relatively stable earnings and hence share prices.
 As a result the fund typically displays defensive characteristics, with lower volatility than the market and offering a degree of protection from falling markets.

 |High yield bonds||0|